Popular Idea of Equatorial Guinea: Secrecy and beginnings

-The IPGE began due to a split that occurred within the MONALIGE (Movimiento Nacional de Liberación de Guinea Ecuatorial), and was formally established in 1959 by exiled Equatorial Guineans in Cameroon at an attempt to start an interethnic movement.
+The IPGE began due to a split that occurred within the MONALIGE ('National Liberation Movement of Equatorial Guinea'), and was formally established in 1959 by exiled Equatorial Guineans in Cameroon at an attempt to start an interethnic movement.
 The party gained support from members of the Bubis, such as Marcos Ropo Uri and Luis Maho Sicahá, the Fernandino Gustavo Watson Bueco, and the Fangs Enrique Nvo, Pedro Ekong Andeme, Clemente Ateba, and José Nsue Angüe, among others.
 Rival nationalist groups included the Popular Union of Equatorial Guinea (UPLGE) which was created by Ondó Edú in Libreville and supported by the government of Léon M'ba, in addition to the MONALIGE, whose core supporters were the colony's petite bourgeoisie.
 Despite international help from countries such as Ghana, Guinea, Nigeria, Algeria, Congo-Brazzaville, and the United Arab Republic, it was the United Nations headquarters in New York that served as the most impactful.
 The first petitioners, speaking on behalf of MONALIGE and IPGE from Spanish Guinea were heard at the General Assembly's Fourth Committee in December 1962, as they denounced the strategy of assimilation the Spanish government had enforced and asked for independence.

 In 1963, the Spanish government agreed to organize a referendum to determine whether or not the Equatoguinean population supported an autonomous regime.
 The new political arrangement included important changes, such as a significant rise in African political awareness and participation in the colonial administration.
 The Regime of Autonomy was approved at the end of 1963.
 During the referendum campaign, political groups were allowed for the first time to publicly express their viewpoints.
 Most of them, with the exception of the majority of the IPGE (a group detached from the IPGE and headed by Jaime Nseng) and MONALIGE, gave their support to the new regime.
 The results of the referendum on 15 December were 59,280 votes in favor of the regime and 33,537 votes against.